aiekick/ImGuiFileDialog/README.md

 - Can tune validation buttons (placements, widths, inversion)
 - Can quick select a parrallel directory of a path, in the path composer (when you clikc on a / you have a popup)

+### WARNINGS :
+- the nav system keyboard behavior is not working as expected, so maybe full of bug for ImGuiFileDialog

 ## Singleton Pattern vs. Multiple Instances

 ### Single Dialog :